 Don’t let that hype fool you.

-There are a lot of people at those presentation who are broke and stressed out.
+There are a lot of people at those presentations who are broke and stressed out.

-Emotions are great, but when it comes to business, always think about it and do your research before you decide to join a business.
+Emotions are great, but when it comes to business, always think about it and do your research before you decide to invest in a business.

 Your sponsor or someone at a presentation says something like this,